-Research Studies Assessing CoQ10’s Influence on Reproductive Health
+Research Studies Assessing CoQ10’s Benefits for Fertility

 In a study assessing whether CoQ10 could improve fertility and mitochondrial performance in older female mice, researchers provided certain mice with CoQ10 prior to ovarian stimulation.24 Compared to the mice who didn’t receive CoQ10 (the control group), the supplemented mice produced more egg follicles and higher quality eggs.
 As a result, more pups were successfully born to mothers receiving CoQ10.24

 Based on these outcomes, the researchers concluded that insufficient CoQ10 levels can lead to age-related deficits in oocyte quality and infertility, but that supplementation with CoQ10 can help restore mitochondrial activity and fertility.24 Great!
 But what about for us humans?